Freelancer insurance

 Do freelancers need employers’ liability insurance?

-If you work alone, you don’t need this cover.
+If you freelance alone, you don’t need employers’ liability insurance.
 However, if you use volunteers, contractors or have friends and family helping out, check your obligations.

 Where can I buy the best insurance for freelancers?